geseib/tgwwalk/README.md

 7 packets transmitted, 7 received, 0% packet loss, time 6042ms
 rtt min/avg/max/mdev = 0.673/0.824/1.096/0.130 ms
 ```

+      Troubleshooting: if you are unable to ping a server here are a few things to check:
+      - Go to the **EC2** service and reverify the private IP address of the device you want to ping from
+      - Go to the **VPC** service and verify that you have the 0.0.0.0/0 route point to the TGW for VPCs NP1,NP2, and P1.
+Verify that you have the 10.0.0.0/8 route in the DCS VPC for both public and private subnets while you are here.
+      - Finally, Verify that you went through the check for the TGW route tables propagation and the CSR is receiving routes (see the **Setup VPN Between Datacenter and Transit Gateway** section above)

 1. If you tested between the P1 server and a NP1 or NP2 server, you should have also seen a reply ping.
 But thats not what we wanted.
 Take a look at the VPC route table, the Associated Transit Gateway Route table (_for P1 this should be Blue, for NP1 or NP2 this should be Red_) Follow the logic to understand whats going on.